 The brand also has its celebrity fans.
 The actress Patricia Clarkson told The New York Times she’s a fan of Dermalogica Super Rich Repair, the Multivitamin Exfoliator and the Redness Relief.
 January Jones told People magazine she uses Dermalogica’s Sleep Cocoon, an evening gel cream.
 When the actress Amy Adams is wearing a lot of makeup for work, as she relayed to Allure magazine, she reaches for Dermalogica’s Ultracalming Cleanser.

-Dermalogica products have plenty of customer reviews on Sephora.
+There are many Dermalogica reviews on Sephora.
 The Daily Microfoliant Exfoliator has over 10,000 loves and gets a 4.7 out of 5 star rating.
 One reviewer called it a “Glass skin miracle!!!!!!
 I rarely write reviews but this product blew my mind.”
 Many people noted its high price but felt it was worth it as they said it left skin feeling soft.
 “This exfoliant will change your face.”
 Customers who gave it low marks cited its unpleasant smell or found it to be too drying.
 As one reviewer wrote, “… immediately after using this my face tightened up and I couldn’t put enough moisturizer on to sooth my skin.”

-Hydrated skin looks healthy and dewy.
+Overall, we think that Dermalogica skin care products are formulated well.
+But these products may not be for everyone, either because of the high price point or they don’t react well with your skin.
 If you like the feel of a lightweight moisturizer, try Formulyst Super Hyaluronic Water Moisturizer.
-Hyaluronic acid helps keep skin plumped, hydrated and dewy looking.
+Hyaluronic acid helps keep skin plumped, hydrated, and dewy looking.
 This oil free formula is packed with multiple types of hyaluronic acid and it works as a moisture magnet by drawing water to the skin.